-- 19 With the aim of reflecting the extent to which reinsurance contracts depend on the insurance contracts they are covering; insurers use consistent assumptions in measuring the future cash flows of reinsurance contracts held.
+21 With the aim of reflecting the extent to which reinsurance contracts depend on the insurance contracts they are covering, insurers use consistent assumptions in measuring the future cash flows of reinsurance contracts held.
 Also, the effect of non-performance of the reinsurer is considered.
-The risk adjustment for a group of reinsurance contracts held represents the amount of risk being transferred by the cedant to the reinsurer. - 20 For these contracts, the CSM on initial recognition represents a net cost or net gain from the purchase of the reinsurance. - 21 Entities are allowed to adjust the CSM of a group of reinsurance contracts held, and as a result recognise income, when the entity recognises a loss on initial recognition of an onerous group of underlying insurance contracts, or on addition of onerous contracts to that group. - 22 An entity is not permitted to measure reinsurance contracts held (and issued) in accordance with the variable fee approach.
+The risk adjustment for a group of reinsurance contracts held represents the amount of risk being transferred by the cedant to the reinsurer.

+- 22 For these contracts, the CSM on initial recognition represents a net cost or net gain from the purchase of the reinsurance. - 23 Entities are allowed to adjust the CSM of a group of reinsurance contracts held, and as a result recognise income, when the entity recognises a loss on initial recognition of an onerous group of underlying insurance contracts, or on addition of onerous contracts to that group. - 24 Reinsurance contracts held (and issued) cannot be measured under the variable fee approach.